sohamlanke/Quiz-App/README.md

 # Quiz App - Multiplication Tables

-This is a simple multiplication tables quiz app which even generates tables of any number to learn from.\n
+This is a simple multiplication tables quiz app which even generates tables of any number to learn from.<br>
 PS: I made this app for my younger sister :)

 **Screenshots :**